 The adoption agency must decide whether the prospective adopter is suitable to adopt a child within 4 months of the date on which the agency received the prospective adopter's notification that they wished to proceed with the assessment process.

-Adoption Panels make a recommendation on whether a child is suitable to be placed for adoption (where the parents consent and there will be no Placement Order application) within 2 months of the Looked After Review where adoption was identified as the child's identified Permanence Plan.
+Adoption Panels make a recommendation on whether a child is suitable to be placed for adoption (where the parents consent and there will be no Placement Order application) within 2 months of the Looked After Review where adoption was identified as the child's plan for permanence.

 Adoption Panels make a recommendation on the proposed placement of a child with particular prospective adopters within 6 months of the Agency Decision Maker decision that the child is suitable to be placed for adoption.